 The company was launched in 2016 by real estate investors who wanted to provide the investment community with the most powerful tools at the lowest possible cost.
 Today, Stessa is used by tens of thousands of rental property owners to track over 250,000 properties with a combined total of over $60 billion.

 Stessa was acquired by Roofstock, a leading online marketplace for buying and selling SFRs.
-In addition to being rated #1 by Landlord Gurus, Investopedia also says Stessa offers the best value for accounting software for rental properties in 2022.
+In addition to being rated #1 by Landlord Gurus, Investopedia also says Stessa offers the best value for accounting software for rental properties.

 Feature summary